Why Esford ADR?

 Denny's preferred approach is the Caucus Method, derived from over 18 years of successfully representing clients in settlement conferences before magistrate judges in U.S. District Court for the Northern District of Illinois, and state court judges in the Law and Chancery Divisions of the Circuit Court of Cook County Illinois.

 Let's Work Through This™

-No matter how strong your case, the stark reality is that it's one one of the 97% of cases that settle short of a verdict at trial.
+No matter how strong your case, the stark reality is that it's one of the 95% of cases that settle short of a verdict at trial.
 And your client's learning curve will bend toward the realization that litigation is usually neither short nor satisfying--even if they win.

 As you well know, courtrooms have rules--and unlike neutral mediation--rarely does the client really get to tell their side of the story and fashion a solution outside the confines of Civil Procedure and the Rules of Evidence.
 Mediation affords that opportunity--you owe it to your client to give them that chance.

 "Persuade your neighbors to compromise whenever you can.
 Point out to them how the nominal winner is often the real loser in fees, expenses and waste of time."